A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

-Prominent broad \OIII\ and \Halpha\ emission lines are visible in two of our galaxies which could be indicative of AGN activity.
-The \OIII/\Hbeta\ diagnostic from \citep{Juneau2014a} suggests that these emission lines could be powered by an AGN.
-Given the low resolution of the PRISM mode observations, we are unable to separate the broad and narrow components of these emission lines.
+Prominent broad \OIII\ and \Halpha\ emission lines are visible in our galaxies which could be indicative of AGN activity.
+The \OIII/\Hbeta\ vs stellar mass diagnostic from \citep{Juneau2014a} suggests that these emission lines could be powered by an AGN.
+Given the low resolution of the NIRSpec/Prism mode observations, we are unable to separate the broad and narrow components of these emission lines.
 Thus, we cannot rule out secondary contribution from star-formation to these lines.
 Recent results have shown evidence for AGN to play a prominent role in the evolution of massive quiescent galaxies at $z\sim3-5$.
 For example, NIRSpec medium resolution spectroscopy of a $z\sim4.6$ quiescent galaxy candidate \citep{Carnall2023b} show clear evidence for broad outflows likely driven by an AGN.
 Similarly, the most massive galaxies spectroscopically confirmed at higher redshifts also allude to presence of accreting black holes \citep{Maiolino2023a}.
 In our sample, most of the younger quiescent galaxies do show strong emission line ratios consistent with powered through AGN activity.
 While the post-starburst nature of low mass galaxies at $z>5$ \citep{Looser2023a,Strait2023a} could be driven by the prominence of strong star-bursts, our massive galaxies would likely require more intense feedback mechanisms to shut down star-formation.
-Future work needs to explore the role of AGN feedback vs intense star-formation within the context of the new generation of large cosmological simulations to test efficient quenching mechanisms of early massive galaxies \citep[e.g.][]{Schaye2023a}
+Future work is needed to disentangle the contribution of AGN feedback from the contribution of intense star formation within the context of the new generation of large cosmological simulations to test efficient quenching mechanisms of early massive galaxies \citep[e.g.][]{Kimmig2023a,Schaye2023a}.